2023 Best Value Mechanic & Repair Technologies Associate Degree Schools in the Middle Atlantic Region

 Full Mechanic & Repair Technologies at Thaddeus Stevens College of Technology Report

-The average tuition and fees for an out-of-state undergraduate student at PIA are $17,145 a year.
+Out-of-state tuition fees for undergraduate students at PIA are $17,145 per year.

 Read full report on Mechanic & Repair Technologies at Pittsburgh Institute of Aeronautics